 1. Tonal

 The difference of tones between the elements of an image is called tonal contrast.
-That means, tonal contrast creates images that have distinct differences between elements.
+That means tonal contrast creates images that have distinct differences between elements.
 This difference is usually created by light and color.
-The brightest and the darkest areas of an image can be used to produce unique composition.
+The brightest and the darkest areas of an image can be used to produce a unique composition.

 2. High Contrast

 High contrast means the difference between light and dark is high in an image.
-Midtone is rarely present in high contrast images.
+Midtone is rarely present in high-contrast images.
 The visibility of bright and dark areas is too vivid that almost vanishes the presence of midtones.
-High contrast images have more whites and more blacks.
+High-contrast images have more whites and more blacks.

 3. Low Contrast